-- Technical indicators readily give buy or sell indication.
+- Technical indicators readily give buy or sell indications.

 - As there are a number of technical indicators, it’s tough to select a good indicator.

-- As technical indicators do not study the financials, you might be investing in a financial unhealthy company.
+- Technical indicators do not study the fundamentals.
+Hence, you might be investing in a financially unhealthy company.

 - Technical analysis skill requires a lot of accuracy, reliability, and discipline.

-In short, you can use both fundamental and technical analysis of a stock together.
+In short, you can use both fundamental and technical analysis of stock together.